agoric-labs/dapp-evm/docs/README.md

 ## What Contracts Can Be Invoked

 Not all Ethereum contracts can be called through Axelar GMP.
-Only those that implement the [**AxelarExecutable.sol**](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/executable/AxelarExecutable.sol/) or [**AxelarExecutableWithToken.sol**](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/executable/AxelarExecutableWithToken.sol) are eligible for invocation.
+Only those that inherit [**AxelarExecutable.sol**](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/executable/AxelarExecutable.sol/) or [**AxelarExecutableWithToken.sol**](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/executable/AxelarExecutableWithToken.sol) are eligible for invocation.

 If you're deploying a contract that you want to receive messages via Axelar GMP, you **must inherit from these contracts**.
-These interfaces define the necessary entry points for Axelar’s relayer to trigger logic on your contract.
+These contracts define the necessary entry points for Axelar’s relayer to trigger logic on your contract.

 To handle a contract call without tokens, your EVM contract must define the following method: